ibm-cloud-docs/appid/customizing-tokens.md

 ## Claim Mapping Object
 {: #claim-mapping-object}

-Define the value of claim mapping what you can and can't do
-How do you use it?

 Each claim mapping is defined by its data source object and the key identifying the claim to retrieve from it.

 Custom claims are set for each token type separately and are sequentially applied.
 You can register up to 100 claims for each token to a maximum payload of 100KB.